bemain/musbx/README.md

 ## Current features
 - Metronome
 - Tuner
+- Music player featuring:
-- Music player for changing the pitch and speed of audio
+    - Slowdowner for changing the pitch and speed of audio
+    - Equalizer

 ## Planned features
-- Equalizer
 - Drone
 - Source separation (extracting specific instruments from a song)